Christmas in Norway and National Traditions

 Christmas in Norway: The Time Between Christmas and New Year

-Actually, the time between 24th and 30th December is, indeed, the period when people gather at each other’s homes and celebrate the passed and looming winter holidays.
+Actually, the time between 24th and 30th December is, indeed, the period when people gather at each other’s homes and celebrate the past and looming winter holidays.
 People also tend to go out in the evening, so the life outside is quite brisk.
 Every day after Christmas Eve, Norwegians light a candle at their homes – it happens every day until the New Year comes.

 Christmas in Norway: Food and Drinks